LassoSoft/LassoGuide/lasso_guide_source/server/windows-installation.rst

 Download and expand the correct `Lasso 9 Server for Windows`_ installer for your OS and web server from the LassoSoft website and run the installer package.

+When done, open :ref:`!http://your-server-domain.name/lasso9/instancemanager` to load the initialization form and complete your Lasso installation.

 Configuring IIS 7 or 8
 ======================